PratyushS04/MediHelp/README.md

 # 🌟 Welcome to MediHelp 💊

 MediHelp is your comprehensive solution for retrieving information and generating text directly from images of medicine packaging.
-Powered by cutting-edge technologies including PaddleOCR, Mistral, and LangChain, MediHelp provides invaluable insights into medications, including side effects, causes, and uses.
+Powered by cutting-edge technologies including PaddleOCR, Mistral, and LangChain.
+MediHelp provides invaluable insights into medications, including side effects, causes, and uses.

 ## 📚 Features
 - **Image-to-Text Conversion:** Utilize PaddleOCR to extract text from medicine packaging images.